sudheerj/reactjs-interview-questions/README.md

     ReactDOM.createPortal(child, container)
     ```

-    The first argument is any renderable React child, such as an element, string, or fragment.
+    The first argument is any render-able React child, such as an element, string, or fragment.
 The second argument is a DOM element.

 49. ### What are stateless components?